LindaOwolabi/FitBot/README.md

 -User: Can you recommend a healthy diet for pregnant women?

--Certainly!
+-FitBot: Certainly!
 Maintaining a healthy diet is vital for pregnant women as it supports both their own health and the proper development of their baby.
 Here are some general guidelines for a healthy diet during pregnancy:

 1. Eat a Balanced Diet: Include a variety of nutrient-dense foods from all food groups.
 This should include fruits, vegetables, whole grains, lean proteins, dairy or dairy alternatives, and healthy fats.